Horticultural, IGC, Landscapers & Green Industry Trade Talks

 I always tailor my talks to the specific audience I am addressing.

-Virtually present engaging and life-affirming talks to groups that are large or small.
+I can present engaging virtual talks to groups that are large or small.
 Any of the programs you see on this page can be given via Zoom.

 Please contact me for availability and pricing.
 I make sure that every talk I give is appropriate to the region where I’m speaking, even if that talk is being given over Zoom.
-I also allow plenty of time for answering questions that are typed in using the chat function.
+I also allow plenty of time for answering questions.
 I look forward to providing an entertaining and informative talk to your group.

 Testimonials and accolades